arduino-libraries/WiFiNINA/docs/api.md

     ; // wait for serial port to connect.
 Needed for Leonardo only }

-  // attempt to connect to Wifi network: while ( status != WL_CONNECTED) {
+  // attempt to connect to WiFi network: while ( status != WL_CONNECTED) {
     Serial.print("Attempting to connect to SSID: ");
     Serial.println(ssid);